shuairan/gTile/README.md

     + Cinnamon 2.4
     + put all settings to extension setting screen
     + AutoTile: only tile non-minimized windows
+    + AutoTile: improve on multi monitor (only tile windows in current screen)

 * v0.6
     + merge some upstream changes from vibou.gTile (V21)